 The Trans-Siberian proper travels from Moscow to Vladivostok.
 It then links with the Trans-Mongolian Express from Moscow to Beijing via Ulaanbaatar and the Trans-Manchurian Express which travels through Siberia and Chinese Manchuria to Beijing.
 Tickets can be purchased through a travel agent, online or at the relevant train station.

-A number of different taxi companies operate across Russia.
+Several different taxi companies operate across Russia.
 Private cabs can be hailed in the street, booked via the telephone or hailed at a taxi rank.
 Hailing taxis from the street is now much less common as mobile apps have become popular.
 It’s best to negotiate the fare with the driver before getting in the vehicle.

 Minibus shuttle taxis known as marshrutka can normally carry about 16 passengers and travel set routes in towns and cities.
 They're usually numbered the same way as the buses they share routes with.
 Routes are normally displayed on the front or side window of the vehicle.
 To get on an approaching marshrutka, just wave it down like an ordinary taxi.